 If the Respondent could not be notified, the Judge will adjourn the hearing to allow a publication to be made in the newspaper.
 An advertisement will be made in a UAE-based newspaper requesting the Respondent make contact with the Court within a certain period.
 The publication can be made in Arabic and/or English and the cost of the publication must be borne by the Claimant.
 If the Respondent does not contact the Court within the period, the Judge may order that a further advertisement is published in the newspaper.

 After both publications, if the Respondent does not attend the next hearing listed, the case will be postponed for judgment.

 In some circumstances, the Respondent is correctly served by the Notifier but fails to attend the initial hearing.
-In such circumstances, the Court decides to notify the Respondent for the second time and in the event that the Respondent fails to appear for the second time the Judgment is made by the Court.
+In such circumstances, the Court decides to notify the Respondent for the second time and if the Respondent fails to appear for the second time the Judgment is made by the Court.

 Following the notification of the parties, the process of exchanging memos starts.
 The initial memo is submitted by the Claimant or his lawyer to the court.
 After this is done, one of two things are likely to happen: Firstly, The Respondent might ask the court for more time to study the Claim or time to appoint a lawyer.
 Secondly, If the claimant attended the first hearing himself, his lawyer is likely to ask for time to study the file.
 These requests shall be submitted in writing to the court.

-It is mandated by Law, that during te course of the proceedings, the court must offer the Parties an amicable settlement to the dispute at least once.
-The court has wide discretion as to when it think it appropriate to do so, however, it is a compulsory step by the court.
+It is mandated by Law, that during the proceedings, the court must offer the Parties an amicable settlement to the dispute at least once.
+The court has wide discretion as to when it thinks it appropriate to do so, however, it is a compulsory step by the court.
 This offer of an amicable settlement can be offered by the court both at the First Instance stage as well as the Appeals stage.

 If no amicable solution is reached, the case resumes and takes its legal course.